tasosmitsi/tesseract/README.md

 # tesseract++ - N-Dimensional Tensor Library in C++

 ## Overview
-`TensorND` is a versatile C++ library for handling N-dimensional tensors.
-This library is templated, allowing efficient and dynamic tensor operations for scientific computing, deep learning, and other applications requiring high-dimensional data manipulation.
+Tesseract is a versatile C++ library for handling N-dimensional tensors.
+This library is templated, allowing efficient static and dynamic tensor operations for embedded systems, scientific computing, deep learning, and other applications requiring high-dimensional data manipulation.
 The `TensorND` class is optimized for mathematical operations, supports tensor arithmetic, slicing, and provides an intuitive interface for various tensor transformations.

 ## Features
 - **N-dimensional Support**: Supports tensors with any number of dimensions specified at compile-time.